-The District conducts semi-annual CCTV inspections of FSE laterals, sampling of discharge as required, monthly inspections of large interceptors and visits FSE's annually to review maintenance, training and records compliance.
+The District conducts CCTV inspections of FSE laterals as required, sampling of discharge as required, monthly inspections of large interceptors and visits FSE's as needed to review maintenance, training and records compliance.

 If an FSE is not in compliance with the sewer ordinance, a notice of non-compliance is given.
 Non-compliance will result in additional inspections and associated inspection and testing fees as needed until the violation is corrected.